Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Gas Spore.md

 "cr": "1/2"
 "traits":
 - "desc": "The gas spore explodes when it drops to 0 hit points.
 Each creature within\
-    \ 20 feet of it must succeed on a DC 15 Constitution saving throw or take 10 (dice:\
+    \ 20 feet of it must succeed on a DC 15 Constitution saving throw or take dice:\
-    \ 3d6|avg (3d6)) poison damage and become infected with a disease on a failed\
+    \ 3d6|avg (3d6) poison damage and become infected with a disease on a failed\
     \ save.
 Creatures immune to the [[/5.
 Mechanics/Rules/Conditions.md#poisoned|poisoned]]\
     \ condition are immune to this disease.\n\nSpores invade an infected creature's\
     \ system, killing the creature in a number of hours equal to dice: 1d12|avg\